m91michel/knowledge/nocode/README.md

 - [sitesauce.app](https://sitesauce.app/) - Sitesauce converts dynamic websites into static sites, and keeps content in sync.
 - [internal.io](https://internal.io/) - Allow anyone in your company to build approval queues on top of your databases, APIs, and business apps.
 - [podpage.com](https://www.podpage.com) - Webpages for Podcasts
+- [ycode.com](https://www.ycode.com) - Ycode is a new no-code web app builder tool that empowers you to create and host advanced web apps without writing any code or hiring developers.

 **Ressources**
 - [Carrd Templates For Your Next Project](https://drrac.co/)